overlookmotel/livepack/README.md

 #### Config file

 You can set options in a `livepack.config.json` file rather than on command line.
-Config file can be in `.json` or `.js` format in root dir of the app.
+Config file can be in `.json` or `.js` format, in root dir of the app.
 If `.js`, must be CommonJS.

 ```json
 // livepack.config.json